Applications of Lefschetz numbers in control theory: Introduction.

-Further, the perturbations of $f$ are normally assumed \textquotedblleft small\textquotedblright\ (in particular, this is the basis of the notion of structural stability).
-However unless actual estimates are available, we don't know how \textquotedblleft small\textquotedblright\ are the perturbations of the real system.
-Therefore in order to take into account the \textquotedblleft worst possible scenario\textquotedblright\ we consider large, but still continuous, perturbations of the system$.$ As an example, a constant external force, such as gravitation, in any of the above robotic systems may be treated as such a perturbation.
-Thus the use of homology theory provides answers with a new, for control theory, degree of robustness.
-Providing results of this nature is the first objective of this paper.
-We apply Lefschetz coincidence theory to prove existence of equilibria (Theorem \ref{SuffEqDis}) and controllability (Theorem \ref{SuffControl}) for systems determined by maps homotopic to $f$.
+The use of homology provides another benefit.
+Normally the perturbations of $f$ are assumed to be \textquotedblleft small\textquotedblright\ (in particular, this is the basis of the notion of structural stability).
+However unless actual estimates are available, we don't know how \textquotedblleft small\textquotedblright\ these perturbations are in real life.
+Therefore in order to take into account the \textquotedblleft worst possible scenario\textquotedblright\ we should consider \textit{arbitrary homotopies} of $f.$ In this paper Lefschetz theory is applied to study existence of equilibria and controllability for systems determined by maps homotopic to $f$ (Theorems \ref{SuffEqDis}, \ref{SuffControl}).

-The second objective of this paper is to study robustness of these properties under arbitrarily small\ perturbations because sometimes they produce a dramatic change in the properties of the system.
-This change may be the loss of an equilibrium (Theorem \ref{NecEqDis}) or the loss of controllability (Theorem \ref{NecContr}).
+The secondary objective of this paper is to study robustness of some of these properties under \textquotedblleft small\textquotedblright\ perturbations because sometimes they may produce dramatic changes in the properties of the system.
+We consider situations when this change is the loss of an equilibrium (Theorem \ref{NecEqDis}) or the loss of controllability (Theorem \ref{NecContr}) of the system.